Why HSG (Hysterosalpingogram) is done?

 HSG is a diagnostic X-Ray procedure that usually takes around 15 minutes to perform.
 It is usually done before ovulation around 10 -12 days after menstruation.
 This is done on an outpatient basis.

-How the patient is prepared for HSG?
+How the patient is prepared for HSG test?

 The doctor usually obtains history regarding pregnancy and any allergies as HSG should not be done on a pregnant woman.
 Any kind of allergies should be noted as the dye used in this procedure may cause severe reactions in such people.
 This procedure should not be performed in inflammatory condition like chronic pelvic infection or an untreated sexually transmitted disease.
 Since the dye used may damage a developing foetus doctors advise to take contraceptive pills in the cycle when HSG is done in order to prevent pregnancy.
 The patient is also given antibiotics to prevent infection and also at times a pain killer to reduce the discomfort during the procedure.